 This one-skillet dish is simple and quick.
 In less than a half hour, you can have a fully made meal in your cast iron over the stove or over a campfire!
 This is the perfect meal for a crisp, fall day!
 And it’s paleo-friendly!
 Try out this Cast Iron Pork Chops and Apple recipe!

-This breakfast recipe mixes flavor with freshness!
+This spicy egg breakfast recipe mixes flavor with freshness!
 The spicy eggs pair perfectly with the fresh avocado!

 And, because of its high protein and fat content, this is the perfect recipe for an active vacation, such as a paleo camping trip involving hiking, biking, or canoeing!